stevegrunwell/wp-cache-remember/README.md

 After downloading or cloning the package, move `wp-cache-remember.php` into either your `wp-content/mu-plugins/` (preferred) or `wp-content/plugins/` directory.
 If you chose the regular plugins directory, you'll need to activate the plugin manually via the Plugins &rsaquo; Installed Plugins page within WP Admin.

+### Bundling within a plugin or theme

+WP Cache Remember has been built in a way that it can be easily bundled within a WordPress plugin or theme, even commercially.

+Each function declaration is wrapped in appropriate `function_exists()` checks, ensuring that multiple copies of the library can co-exist in the same WordPress environment.

 ## Usage

 WP Cache Remember provides the following functions for WordPress: